woodser/monero-ts/docs/developer_guide/web_app_guide.md

 }
 ```

 Run `./bin/build_browser_app.sh` to rebuild the application and launch the server, then point your browser to http://localhost:9100/offline_wallet_generator.html.
-You should see the wallet's address, mnemonic seed phrase, spend key, and view key displayed in the browser window.
+You should see the wallet's address, mnemonic phrase, spend key, and view key displayed in the browser window.

 ## Porting the application to a custom server